jrfnl/clearPHP/rules/no-curly-array.md

 $x{1}{3}; // 5

 ```

 Curly brackets `{  }` are possible, but are almost never used.
-It is a good practice that is recommended.
+It is good practice to avoid them.

 ## Rule Details